OpenTechStrategies/streetcrm/INSTALL.md

         # Now you'll have an unmigrated migration.
 This is left as a
         # ".tmpl" file in the repo because new instances shouldn't run
         # it.
 It's only necessary for instances that need to manually
         # do the rename.
-If you're doing the rename, run the migration.
+If you're doing the rename, run the migration
+        # as usual.

         $ python manage.py migrate

-        # For future migrations, you'll need to fake up to the previous
+        # For future migrations (AFTER 61), you'll need to fake up to
-        # migration.
-That will make future migrations work so that
+        # the previous migration.
+That will make future migrations work
-        # changes introduced in commit 7b4f817 won't cause trouble.
+        # so that changes introduced in commit 7b4f817 won't cause
+        # trouble.

         $ python manage.py migrate --fake streetcrm 0060

-        # Then run the next migration, likely a name change in config:
+        # Then run the next migration, which is likely a name change in the config:
         $ python manage.py migrate streetcrm 0061_auto_20160420_1340

 You only need to do the `--fake` command for the first migration